JunMa11/TNSCUI2020/README.md

 Zip the folder `UNet_submission` and submit it to the [official portal](https://tn-scui2020.grand-challenge.org/evaluation/submissions/create/).

-The results obtain IoU 0.819, which is very close to the Top 1 IoU 0.8333.
+The results obtain IoU 0.8093, which is very close to the Top 1 IoU 0.8173.

-**Remark:**

-> All the code are available in [Github](https://github.com/JunMa11/TNSCUI2020) and can be used out-of-the-box by simply setting the data path.
->
-> It should be noted that when I write this tutorial,  the challenge is still ongoing.
-Thus, it is not appreciate to make this tutorial and the corresponding [Github repository](https://github.com/JunMa11/TNSCUI2020) publicly available now.
->
-> I will make this tutorial publicly available when the challenge submission is closed (31/07/2020)!